A new family of surfaces with $p_g=q=2$ and $K^2=6$ whose Albanese map has degree $4$: The moduli space

-and this shows that $\EE^{\vee}$ is simple.
+that is $\EE^{\vee}$ is simple.
 Then, by \eqref{eq.mukai} and \cite[Exercise 2 page 476]{BL04}, it follows that $\EE^{\vee}$ is semi-homogeneous.
 Finally, any simple, semi-homogeneous vector bundle on an abelian variety is stable with respect to any polarization, see \cite[Exercise 1 page 476]{BL04}. \end{proof}

 \begin{definition} We denote by $\mathcal{M}_{\Phi}$ the closure of $\mathcal{M}_{\Phi}^0$ in the moduli space $\mathcal{M}_{2,\,6,\,6}^{\emph{can}}$ of canonical models of minimal surfaces of general type with $p_g=q=2$, $K^2=6$. \end{definition}